epinio/docs/docs/tutorials/single-dev-workflow.md

 :::note

 This tutorial describes a process for an *individual developer, working on a local machine*.
-A future tutorial will discuss team working processes.
+The Epinio team plans a future tutorial to discuss team working processes.

 :::